Cake Yazdi – Persian Cardamom Muffins

 What makes these muffins extra good is the 3 tablespoons of cornstarch.
 Cornstarch makes these rosewater cardamom muffins really soft and fluffy on the outside while keeping the muffins’ top crispy.

-- Plain Greek Yogurt: It adds moisture and gives the muffins a subtle tanginess, balancing the sweetness and enhancing their tender crumb.
+- Plain Greek Yogurt: It adds moisture and and gives the muffin a nice tender crumb.

-- Ground Cardamom: It provides a warm, floral, and slightly citrusy aroma that is distinctive to Persian pastries, giving Cake Yazdi its signature fragrance.
+- Ground Cardamom and rose water: They provide a warm and floral aroma that is distinctive to Persian pastries, giving Cake Yazdi its signature fragrance.

 - All-Purpose Flour: The base that provides structure to the muffins, creating a balance between fluffiness and density.